Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Material and methods

 In the addition stage, the $x_n^p$ variable with highest positive difference in $\eqref{tbic_diff}$ (if any) is the one selected for inclusion.
-In the removal stage, $x_n^p$ takes the role of the variable to be dropped, and the one displaying highest positive difference in $\eqref{tbic_diff}$ (if any) is excluded from the set of currently included variables $\mathbf{x}_n^{c}$.
+In the removal stage, $x_n^p$ takes the role of the variable to be dropped, and the one displaying highest negative difference in $\eqref{tbic_diff}$ (if any) is excluded from the set of currently included variables $\mathbf{x}_n^{c}$.
 When neither addition nor removal move is performed, the procedure terminates.
 In this way, the number of relevant variables necessary to build the classification rule is automatically inferred, and it needs not be a priori specified.
+For those readers not interested in the mathematical details, a visual representation of the algorithm is reported in Figure \ref{fig:var_sel}, where a flowchart describes the main steps involved in the feature selection process.

+Compared to other stepwise variable selection strategies developed for discriminant classification, such as stepwise LDA \cite{McCabe1975}, the obtained extension is twofold.
+Firstly, and most importantly, stepwise REDDA performs a robust search protected from the harmful influence of label noise and outliers thanks to impartial trimming.
+Secondly, as previously mentioned, more flexibility in the covariance structure can be achieved via the decomposition in (4) That is, stepwise LDA can be retrieved setting $\boldsymbol{\Sigma}_g=\boldsymbol{\Sigma}$ $\forall g$ and $\gamma=0$.
 The routines for the stepwise REDDA approach have been written in \texttt{R} language \cite{RCoreTeam2020}: the source code is openly available at \texttt{https://github.com/AndreaCappozzo/varselTBIC}.